 “Tomatoes and oregano make it Italian; wine and tarragon make it French.
 Sour cream makes it Russian; lemon and cinnamon make it Greek.
 Soy sauce makes it Chinese; garlic makes it good.” ~Alice May Brock

-April is National Garlic Month and we love garlic in anything!
+April is National Garlic Month and we love it in anything!
 Garlic is a close relative to the onion, leek, shallot and chive.
 It has been used by humans for over 7,000 years for numerous reasons such as human consumption and medicinal purposes.
-Garlic can be grown in mild climates year round or in cold climates planted in autumn and harvested before frost.
+It can be grown in mild climates year round or in cold climates planted in autumn and harvested before frost.
 China is the largest producer of garlic today.
-Garlic is widely used in cooking for its pungent flavor as a seasoning or condiment.
+It is widely used in cooking for its pungent flavor as a seasoning or condiment.

 Health Benefits of Garlic: